Ricky295/no-face-pfp/README.md

 # Why I Will Not Use My Face as a GitHub Profile Picture

-## This Is Not a Professional Statement — It's a Personal One
+## This Isn’t Just Personal — It’s Philosophical

-Some ask why I don’t use my real face here, as if that’s the default — as if **every profile must perform** for recruiters or the public.

-But GitHub isn't LinkedIn.
-It was never meant to be.
-And I’m not here to **package myself**.
+There’s an expectation creeping across digital platforms:
+> Show your face, prove you’re real, look professional.

-I’m here to **create** — freely, personally, and on my own terms.
+But I’m here to say: **No. Not here.
+Not on GitHub.**

+Because GitHub is one of the last places where creativity and logic still take the front seat — and I refuse to sacrifice that for the illusion of “credibility” a face provides.

 ---

-## 🔧 GitHub Was Built for People, Not Products
+## 🛠 GitHub Is Not a Résumé Site

-Before it was a job portfolio site, GitHub was a place to:
-- Build weird projects
-- Fork cool ideas
-- Collaborate casually
-- Learn through breaking things

-It was meant to be **personal**.
-Not a showroom.
-Not a job pitch.
-Not a headshot hub.

-Putting a polished face on your profile pushes it closer to being a performance.
-And that’s exactly what I’m resisting.
+It started as a **personal playground**:
+- A space to share passion projects, not polish.
+- A space for experimentation, not presentation.
+- A space where code mattered more than credentials.

+Turning it into a place for clean portraits and self-marketing ruins the point.
+I’m not here to look presentable.
+I’m here to **build**, **break**, **learn**, and **think**.

 ---

-## 🎨 Faces Kill Creativity
+## 🎨 Real Faces Limit Real Creativity

-The moment you upload your face:
+Uploading a face sounds harmless.
+But it **shifts your mindset**:
-- You start thinking about how you’re perceived.
+- You start wondering who’s watching.
-- You hesitate before uploading something rough or chaotic.
+- You hesitate to share messy or half-baked work.
-- You present instead of explore.
+- You subconsciously start *performing*.

-> A face invites self-consciousness.
-> Self-consciousness **kills experimentation**.
-> And without experimentation, creation dies.

-I’d rather be underestimated and **free**, than "professional" and **edited**.
+> Creativity doesn't survive in performance.
+> It needs room, rough edges, and the freedom to be wrong.

+Your real face, staring back, polices that freedom.

 ---

-## 🧠 I Don’t Want to Be a Brand

-Using your face implies branding:
-“Here I am.
-Recognize me.
-Trust this look.”

-But I’m not here to sell myself.
-I’m not a product.
-I’m a person — one who thinks, builds, and questions.
-My face isn’t part of that equation.
+## 🤖 A Face Is *More* Boring Than the Default

+Think about it.

+Even GitHub’s **default identicons** — those little algorithm-generated patterns — are more expressive than a standard face:
+- They’re abstract, random, sometimes even memorable.
+- They signal "I’m here to create, not to pose."

+But a face?
+Especially a clean, smiling, job-hunting face?

+> It’s the most **predictable**, **sanitized**, and **creatively dead** choice you can make.
+> It says nothing except: *“I conform.”*

 ---

-## 🧱 Small Norms Become Walls

-This might sound small — just a profile picture, right?

-But when every space asks for your real face, it adds up.
-Suddenly, being anonymous is “unusual.”
-Being expressive is “unprofessional.”
-And being different is “wrong.”

-> I want to keep this space human.
-> That means defending **freedom of identity** — even in the smallest ways.
+## 💡 I’m Not a Brand.
+I’m a Person Who Thinks

+Faces are for marketing.
+Faces are for sales, networking, self-promotion.
+That’s not why I’m here.

+I'm not a product — I'm a person with ideas.
+And I'd rather let those ideas represent me than a square-cropped photo of my head.

 ---

+## 🧱 Small Pressures Become Big Walls

+Sure — it’s “just a profile picture.”

+But when every platform demands your face, you stop asking **why**.
+You start playing safe.
+You stop expressing identity in new ways.

+> I believe in protecting freedom, even in the smallest acts of refusal.

+If that means rejecting a cultural norm to defend creative space — then good.
+That’s exactly what I’ll do.

+---

-## 💬 Final Words
+## 🧭 Final Word

-This isn’t about hiding.
-It’s about protecting the rare spaces where creativity, messiness, and identity don’t have to be polished.
+This is a personal profile, on a platform built for personal projects.
+Not a corporate hallway.
+Not a networking stage.
+Not a headshot showroom.

-So no — I will not use my face here.
+So no — I will not upload my face.
-Because GitHub is not a job interview.
-It’s my corner of the digital world to **build, learn, and express** — not to fit in.

-If you want to know me, read my code.
-If you want to control me, good luck.
+Because I believe in freedom.
+Because I believe in creativity.
+And because, let’s be honest —

+> **My real face is more boring than the default icon.**